OpenNebula/marketplace-docs/source/service/oneke.rst

 Broken access to the public Internet
 ------------------------------------

-If you're constantly getting the ``ImagePullBackOff`` error in Kubernetes, please login to a worker node and check:
+If you're constantly getting the ``ImagePullBackOff`` error in Kubernetes, please log in to a worker node and check:

 - Check if the default gateway points to the private VIP address: \
     .. prompt:: bash # auto